krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 This identity holds for *any* co-present subset of signals over *any* finite time interval.

-The key insight here is that the presence invariant establishes a fundamental relationship between the mass contributions of individual signals and what is observable about their interactions at a boundary over time—that is, their presence density.
-This is precisely the kind of relationship the presence calculus is designed to capture.
+> The key insight here is that the presence invariant establishes a fundamental

-The fact that this invariant holds for any finite observation interval is a powerful constraint—one we will exploit in reasoning about system behavior with the calculus.
+> relationship between the individual mass contributions of signals and their
+> cumulative, observable effect over a shared time interval—that is, the
+> presence
+> density they induce together over time.

+That this identity holds for *any* co-present subset over *any* finite observation window makes it a powerful constraint.
+It connects local behaviors of individual signals to a global, observable quantity.

+As we’ll see, this constraint—linking contributions from parts of the system to measurable properties of the whole— are central to how the calculus enables reasoning about the dynamics of a system of presences.

 ### An example